ogradyc01/GoldenCheetah/UG_Special-Topics_Working-with-R.md

 You can specify the activity (or activities) you want to fetch by using the parameter ```activity```.
 It should be set to a POSIXct datetime, or a vector.
 Remember that GC.activities() will return a vector of POSIXct representing each activity.

-To retreive raw sample data, in a dataframe for all rides where the 'Test' metadata flag is non-zero:
+The example below retrieves raw sample data, in a dataframe for 13 rides where the 'Test' metadata flag is non-zero, e.g:

 ```
 > list <- GC.activities(filter="Test <> 0")
 > list